 Participants on Mitzvah Corps programs are housed in rooms by self-identified gender, with either private or same-self-identified-gendered communal bathrooms.
-Our values and policies actively welcome participants of all conforming, non-conforming, or fluid genders, and we will gladly work with any family to create a comfortable living environment that meets the needs of each teen.
+Our values and policies actively welcome participants of all genders, transgender, and non-binary people, and we will gladly work with any family to create a comfortable living environment that meets the needs of each teen.

-The number of participants per room is dependent upon the number of beds available; each teen will sleep in their own bed.
+The number of participants per room is dependent upon the number of beds available; each teen will sleep in their own bed (with the exception of some overnight excursions, where some teens may share a queen or king sized bed for no more than 2 nights in a row).
 In order to facilitate a cohesive group dynamic, room assignments are determined by the staff, and we do not consider roommate requests.

 Will there be documentation of community service?

 Yes!
-Upon completion of the program, each participant will be provided with a certificate of community service, as well as a letter detailing the work accomplished.
+Upon completion of the program, each participant will be provided with a letter detailing the work accomplished.
 We will also gladly sign any supplemental paperwork required by a participant’s particular school.

 Please note that Mitzvah Corps constitutes a wide range of community engagement and social justice activities to count toward “community service” hours, and that not all of our programs contain a significant amount of traditional volunteering.
 If you have specific community service requirements to complete, please be in touch with our office in advance for additional details and clarifications to ensure that your needs will be met.